alantj96/alant-data-science-portfolio/README.md

 - *In progress, est. completion by 5/25*
 - Data cleaning, analysis and visualization proyect to explore Police Traffic Activity in the State of Rhode Island.
 - Were drivers more prone to be arrested on a partilucar weekday?
 Does sex affect your chances of getting stopped?
-- Follow the scripy answer these and many other intersting questions!
+- Follow the scrpit answer these and many other intersting questions!

 ### Machine Learning in Python